Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Simulation studies

 For the non-measurable states, such as carbohydrates in the top of Figure~\ref{fig:res:UKF}, all filters approach the true trajectory despite the initial estimation error.
 As of $t\approx \SI{4}{d}$, estimations agree well with true values.
 In light of a plant-model mismatch, it is plausible that they do not match exactly.

 Yet, convergence behavior of the algorithms differs. \mbox{UKF-add} and UKF-SR deliver identical results, and hence show overlapping graphs and the same NRMSE\textsubscript{x}.
 They both do not involve augmentation, so essentially their flow of algorithmic operations is the same.
 Their identical performance emphasizes that the square root formulation of the additive UKF derived in \citep{vanderMerwe.2001} is equivalent to the conventional additive UKF.
 However, both UKF-add and UKF-SR show a slower convergence than UKF-sysID, clearly visible before the first feeding, and reflected in a higher NRMSE\textsubscript{x}.
-Since UKF-sysID and UKF-SR are both based on the square root UKF \citep{TheMathWorksInc..2023b}, their graphs should match.
-However, their discrepancy might be due to different numerical performance.
+Since UKF-sysID and UKF-SR are both based on the square root UKF \citep{TheMathWorksInc..2023}, their graphs should match.
+However, they may deviate because UKF-sysID internally uses slightly different sigma point scaling and weighting than stated in \citep{vanderMerwe.2001}.
+Another reason might be different numerical performance.
 This is likely the case, especially because all three additive UKFs delivered negative state estimates for the lipids concentration ($x_5$) before the first feeding.
 To this end, UKF-add exhibited the lowest estimates of $x_5$.
 Since negative concentrations are beyond the physically meaningful domain of the model, these negative estimates of $x_5$ might also influence the other state estimates.

 By contrast, the augmented versions UKF-aug and \mbox{UKF-fully-aug} deliver no negative and much less noisy state estimates, see Figure~\ref{fig:res:UKF}.
 They approach the true trajectory faster and yield a lower NRMSE\textsubscript{x} than UKF-sysID, see Table~\ref{tab:res:UKF}.
 Run times of all additive UKF versions over the entire simulation horizon are in the same range of about \SI{2}{\second}.
 Among them, UKF-sysID is the fastest.
 This is plausible since it is a commercial implementation optimized for numerical efficiency.
 By comparison, run times of UKF-aug and UKF-fully-aug are clearly higher, reflecting the higher resulting system order, cf. \eqref{eq:meth:augmentation} and \eqref{eq:meth:fulAugmentation}.